OWASP/owasp-istg/src/03_test_cases/internal_interfaces/universal_asynchronous_receiver_transmitter.md

 - A USB-UART adapter (e.g., based on FT232RL, CP2102, or CH340G) must be connected to the device at the identified baud rate.
 The adapter voltage must match the device's logic level (typically 3.3V for modern IoT devices).
 - A serial terminal (e.g., minicom, screen, picocom) must be opened at the correct baud rate and settings (typically 8N1: 8 data bits, no parity, 1 stop bit).
 - It must be determined whether the serial console provides a shell or login prompt upon device boot and during normal operation.
+- Where relevant to the device boot flow, repeated interrupt inputs such as Ctrl+C or Ctrl+D during kernel initialization or early userspace startup must be assessed to determine whether they expose an unintended fallback shell, recovery console, debug prompt, or other unauthenticated state.
 - If a login prompt is present, it must be assessed whether it can be bypassed (e.g., via bootloader access, single-user mode, or kernel parameter modification).
 - The privilege level of any accessible shell must be documented.